-1. Was the proposal received by the deadline?
+1. Was the proposal received by the deadline (in-person or by mail and electronically)?
 2. Does the technical proposal include all required certifications and forms required by Section 3.1.1 of the RFP?
 3. Does proposer affirmatively indicate that it is not on the federal debarment list, and it is fiscally solvent?
 4. Does Department's review of the Auditor of State and SAM.gov websites verify that proposer is not excluded from contracting with Board?
+5. Did proposer submit a copy of its most recent audited or compiled financial statements, completed by a Certified Public Accountant (CPA)?